 The auctioneer may vary the increments during the course of the auction at his or her own discretion.

 As noted above, the auction is governed by the Conditions of Sale and Authorship Warranty.
 All prospective bidders should read them carefully.
-They may be amended by saleroom addendum or auctioneer’s announcement.
+By registering for the Auction bidders accept the Conditions of Sale and Authorship Warranty.
+They may be amended by saleroom addendum or Auctioneer’s announcements.

 Interested Parties Announcement